Los Angeles Vehicle Rollover Attorneys

 Rollover accidents can happen in different ways, and only sometimes is the driver of the vehicle solely to blame.
 Careless drivers who cause rollover accidents can be held accountable by other people on the road who are injured or affected by the accident.
 If a rollover is due to negligent designs or flaws in a vehicle or parts on the vehicle, then it’s possible the manufacturer of a truck or SUV can be held accountable.

 Figuring out who is liable and holding them responsible for their negligence can be quite difficult, which is why it is so important to have an experienced attorney to represent you.
-If you or a loved one has been injured in a vehicle rollover accident, then call us right away at Novik & Stanley, A Professional Law Corporation, at (818) 305-6041.
+If you or a loved one has been injured in a vehicle rollover accident, then call our car accident lawyers right away at Novik & Stanley, A Professional Law Corporation, at (818) 305-6041.